rrhg/rrhg.github.io/react/from-yarn-lint-to-jsx-ast-utils.md

 ### But how is that related to eslint
 1. A babel plugin
-   1. takes AST from babel/parser
+   1. Takes AST from babel/parser
-   1. transform the AST using babel/traverse
+   1. Transform the AST using babel/traverse
-   1. pass AST to babel/generator to be converted back to code
+   1. Pass AST to babel/generator to be converted back to code

-eslint
- si eslint convierte el ast en codigo, creo q no pq solo dice si hay errores. pero tambien hace fix ?
+1. `eslint`
+   1. Takes AST from babel/parser
+   1. Use rules(functions) to read AST & report errors & deviations from the rules.
+   1. I still need to figure out how does it fix code